 Installing Office Center On A Network

 Office Center is fully network compatible.
 It is specifically designed to let you share information with others on your network.
-The following network instructions assume that you are using Windows Vista/XP, Windows Server 2003/2000 or Windows 98/95.
-Office Center also works well on Novell and Linux network servers.
+The following network instructions assume that you are using Windows 10/8/7/Vista or Windows Server 2016/2012/2008.
+Newer Versions of Office Center will run on all Windows 64 bit and 32 bit operating systems.
+Office Center also works well on Linux network servers.
 Please read and follow these five instructions carefully and do them in order, step by step, to ensure a problem free network installation.

-Office Center should only be installed on the computer that will act as the server.
-All other machines should run Office Center through the network.
-Do not install Office Center on every computer on the network.
-The server does not need to be a dedicated server, it will run fine in a “peer to peer” environment.
+Office Center should only be installed on the computer that will act as the server machine.
+All other client machines should run Office Center through the network.
+Do not install Office Center on every client computer on the network.
+The server does not need to be a dedicated server, it will run fine in any “peer to peer” networked environment.
 We prefer that you let Office Center install itself to the normal “OC” directory on the server.
 If you relocate the default directory, it may complicate the installation of any future updates.

 2. Sharing the Office Center Folder For ALL users.
 You must share the “oc” folder (Office Center installation folder) on the server’s hard drive and you must also grant users the ability for others to change your files.
-You must give full control (read, write & create) access for ALL users who will use the Office Center program.
-You can do this by going to “My Computer”, double click drive (c:) and right clicking on the “oc” folder.
-Pick the “Sharing” option from the menu.
-If you are using XP, check both boxes to share the files and to allow others to change these files also.
+You must give full control (read, write & create) or (view and edit) access for ALL users who will use the Office Center program.
+You can do this by opening up File Explorer (small yellow folder on your bottom toolbar) and clicking on "This PC" (Windows 10) or “Computer” in Windows 7 on the left side of the File Explorer screen.
+Double click drive (C:) in the right hand panel and then right click on the “oc” folder.
+Pick the “Give Access To” option from the menu.
+If you're using Windows 10-7 with an established homegroup, you can choose to share the folder with the Homegroup (view and edit).
+If you wish to share it with everyone, pick the "specific users" option.
+Pull down the pulldown and select "Everyone" and pick "add".
+Click on everyone in the box below and check the read/write option for everyone.
+Pick the "Share" option.
+If you are using Vista, check both boxes to share the files and to allow others to change these files also.
 Be certain you grant “Full Access” to all users on other types of servers.
 You must grant full control access for each user who will use Office Center or it will not run properly on client machines.
-If you are using Windows 2000 as a server, be sure to set the security tab to allow full control for each user who will access Office Center.
-If you are using XP, be sure to check the box that says :“Allow users to change my files”.
+If you are using Windows 2016 as a server, be sure to set the security tab to allow full control for each user who will access Office Center.
+If you are using Homegroup sharing in Windows 10, be sure to share give your Homegroup both view *and* edit priviledges.

 3. For Office Center to work properly on a client machine, you must map a network drive to the OC directory on the server.
 If you do not map a drive to the server in before setting up a shortcut, you will not be able to access modules once you enter Office Center from client machines.